EducationGood Manners Every Child Should Learn

 Mind Your Manners Online

 In the digital age, minding manners online is essential.
 Set expectations around polite online communication.
 Children should not type in all caps, which can seem angry.
-Advise them to reread messages and social media posts before sending to check for unintended offense or confusion.
-Using please, thank you, and basic greetings in digital messages promotes manners.
+Advise them to reread messages and social media posts before sending them to check for unintended offense or confusion.
+Using please, thank you, and basic greetings in digital messages promote manners.
 Respectful disagreement and avoiding aggressive arguments are also important lessons.

 Say Excuse Me

 Learning to say “excuse me” shows awareness and respect for others’ space.
 Teach kids to say “excuse me” when needing to interrupt conversations or walk through groups.
 Coughing, sneezing, or burping should also be followed by “excuse me.”
-Apologising for accidental bumps or stepping on toes is good habit.
+Apologizing for accidental bumps or stepping on toes is a good habit.
 Even if the action wasn’t purposeful, saying “excuse me” acknowledges the effect on others.
 This basic courtesy goes far in social interactions.